Alumna’s Professional and Personal Paths CONVERGE

 “After high school, I didn’t really know what I wanted to do,” said Nico.
 “But one thing was clear.
 I wanted to be successful.”
 Her happy medium was working while attending community college.
 Still lacking clear career direction, in her early twenties she went to dental hygiene school.
 “After day one on the job, I realized it wasn’t for me.
 I also realized I wanted to do something with technology but wondered ‘could I really do this?’
 I’d never seriously thought about pursuing engineering or technology.”

 Nico answered her own question with a resounding “yes” and knew the right education could help her get there.
 “My father wanted me to go to Rutgers because it was close to home and a state school,” explained Nico.
 “But I wanted the best technology education I could get.
 I wanted DeVry.
 Since I knew I’d have to pay my own way, I worked a while longer, saved my money and then enrolled at the North Brunswick campus.
-I was 24 when I earned my associate degree in Network & Communications Management.”
+I was 24 when I earned my associate degree.”
 Shortly after graduating, in 2006, Nico began working as a help desk technician for a private school.
-While continuing to pursue her bachelor’s degree in Technical Management at DVU, her career progressed from entry level to technology coordinator.
+While continuing to pursue her bachelor’s degree at DVU, her career progressed from entry level to technology coordinator.
 By then she was newly married and had decided to put school on hold and start a family.
 Said Nico, “It was time to focus on being a mom.”

 Professional and Personal Paths Converge